Shreyas Folk Museum Ahmedabad Entry Fee

 Shreyas Folk Museum is located near Manekbaug Hall, Ambawadi, Ahmedabad.
 The lively city of Ahmedabad is well connected to other parts of the city through rail, road and air.
 Major railway station of the city is situated in Kalupur.
 Several trains run from Ahmedabad to various parts of the country.

-Sardar Vallabhai Patel International airport is located in the Hansol area of the city and is well connected to different parts of the country with several domestic flights that are run on daily basis.
+Sardar Vallabhai Patel International airport is located in the Hansol area of the city and is well connected to different parts of the country with several domestic flights that are run on a daily basis.
 International flights connect the city with various countries.

 Gujarat State Road Transport Corporation and other private operators run several buses linking Ahmedabad to the other parts of the country.
 Buses can be boarded from Geeta Mandir, Subhash Bridge, Naroda or Paldi bus stops.
 Tourists can take cab, taxi, AMTS or BRTS buses or auto rickshaw to reach Shreyas Folk Museum from the railway station, bus stand and airport.
+They can also book a full day cab from top car rental companies in Ahmedabad to reach the museum.